Council for a Livable World

 • Demonstrated interest in nuclear weapons policy and international security.

-• Knowledge of national security policy and arms control negotiations.
+• Basic knowledge of national security policy and arms control negotiations.

 • Professional experience (including internships) with research, logistical planning, database maintenance, and other administrative support.